-Note: During planning, some Agile Teams break stories into tasks and estimate and update task hours accordingly.
-Method I requires only that actual total team hours be recorded to the story; tasking is not mandatory.
+Note: During planning, some Agile teams break stories into tasks and estimate and update task hours accordingly.
+This first method requires only that actual total team hours be recorded to the story; tasking is not mandatory.

 Story points are the ubiquitous currency of Scrum.
 Scrum teams estimate stories in points and update their estimates to actuals to improve future estimates.
-Although story points are relative, and not absolute units of measure, they’re all that’s necessary.
+Although story points are relative, not absolute, units of measure, they’re all that’s necessary.
 The enterprise needs only to know the percentage of story points allocated to stories that have CapEx potential, over the total story points delivered in any accounting period.
-Conversion to actual costs is handled in the same way as for example I, above.
+Conversion to actual costs is handled in the same way as for the preceding example.
 This is a low-friction, low-overhead method that generally does not create any additional burden on teams, other than the need to be sure to update estimates to actuals for each story completed.
 Again, ALM tooling typically supports the recording and automated calculation of such measures.

 Note: In order to compensate for the relative nature of story points, which can vary from team to team, SAFe suggests a means for normalizing story point estimating across teams as part of the common economic underpinning for an ART.

-In a single PI, it’s not unusual for an ART to implement many hundreds of stories, in various types and sizes.
-For example: 10 teams, 10 stories per Iteration, over 4 iterations, yield 400 stories per PI.
-Sizing a story is not biased by an understanding of the potential for CapEx treatment of a story (the teams need not even be aware of the difference), and therefore stories sizes will average out over time.
+In a single PI, it’s not unusual for an ART to implement many hundreds of stories, in various types and sizes (for example, 10 teams, 10 stories per Iteration, over 4 iterations, yield 400 stories per PI).
+Sizing a story is not biased by an understanding of the potential for CapEx treatment of a story (The teams need not even be aware of the difference.), and therefore story sizes will average out over time.
 In addition, over time the CapEx and associated depreciation schedules resolve to expense all development anyway.

 Thus, near-term perfection is not necessarily the goal, as it’s probably false precision anyway that may come at too high a cost.
 This suggests that simply counting stories by type is a fair proxy for the amount of effort devoted to potential CapEx stories.
-In a manner similar to methods I and II above, this percentage can then be used to determine the CapEx potential in a given accounting period.
-Some Agilists have reported that this percentage approach is being applied on new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation; see Program Backlog).
+In a manner similar to the first two methods above, this percentage can then be used to determine the CapEx potential in a given accounting period.
+Some Agilists have reported that this percentage approach is being applied on new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation [see Program Backlog]).
 While subject, appropriately, to occasional audits, this provides a fairly friction-free approach that allows teams to focus exclusively on value delivery.

 What Specific Labor Efforts May Be Subject to CapEx Treatment?